Barbecue Bob: Career

 Between March 1927 and December 1930, Hicks recorded 68 songs for Columbia Records, becoming one of the best-selling artists on their race series, being outsold only by Bessie Smith, Ethel Waters and Blind Willie Johnson.
 "Barbecue Blues", his first song, was his first hit.
 The record quickly sold 15,000 copies.
 At his second recording session, in New York City in June 1927, he recorded "Mississippi Heavy Water Blues", a song inspired by the Great Mississippi Flood of 1927 and a recording that firmly established him in the race market.
 This song and his other blues releases were popular and his records sold better than those of other Atlanta blues musicians.

 With his brother, Charley Lincoln, (also known as Charlie Lincoln or Laughing Charley), he recorded "It Won't Be Long Now", a duet with cross talk, in Atlanta on November 5, 1927.
 In April of the following year, Hicks recorded "Mississippi Low Levee Blues", a sequel to "Mississippi Heavy Water Blues" plus two songs with a singer he had known since childhood, Nellie Florence, being "Midnight Weeping Blues" and "Jacksonville Blues".
 In April 1930, he recorded "We Sure Got Hard Times Now" which contains bleak references to the Great Depression.
 As was usual with other blues singers, he recorded a few traditional songs and spirituals including "When the Saints Go Marching In", "Poor Boy, Long Ways from Home" and "Jesus' Blood Can Make Me Whole".

 Hicks also recorded as a member of the Georgia Cotton Pickers in December 1930, the group consisting of Hicks, guitarist Curley Weaver and bluesman Buddy Moss playing harmonica.
 They recorded a handful of songs including their adaptation of Blind Blake's "Diddie Wa Diddie" recorded as "Diddle-Da-Diddle" and the Mississippi Sheiks' "Sitting on Top of the World" recorded as "I'm on My Way Down Home".
 They were his last recordings.

 Hicks died in Lithonia, Georgia, on October 21, 1931, at the age of 29 of a combination of tuberculosis and pneumonia brought on by influenza.
 His recording of "Mississippi Heavy Water Blues" was played at his graveside before he was buried.
+In 2017 the Killer Blues Headstone Project placed the headstone for Robert Hicks at United Methodist church in Walnut Grove, Georgia.